 Data privacy relates to how a piece of information — or data — should be handled based on its relative importance.
-For instance, you likely wouldn’t mind sharing your name with a stranger in the process of introducing yourself, but there’s other information you wouldn’t share, at least not until you become more acquainted with that person.
+You likely wouldn’t mind sharing your name with a stranger when you introduce yourself, but there’s other information you wouldn’t share, at least not until you become more acquainted with that person.

 For a business, data privacy goes beyond the PII of its employees and customers.
 It also includes the information that helps the company operate, whether it’s proprietary research and development data or financial information that shows how it’s spending and investing its money.